-What is the Zoning Bylaw?
+What is a Zoning Bylaw?

 When is a Zoning Bylaw Amendment Required?

-A Zoning Bylaw amendment is required when a development proposal is not in compliance with provisions of the Zoning Bylaw and changes to components such as land use, density and parking are required for the development to proceed.
+A Zoning By-law amendment is required when a development proposal is not in compliance with provisions of the Zoning By-law and changes to components such as land use, density and parking are required for the development to proceed.

-Some Rezoning applications may also require an Official Plan Amendment Application.
+Some Rezoning applications may also require an Official Plan Amendment Application (OP).
 If the Rezoning application is consistent with the policies outlined in the OP, it can proceed through the process without an OP Amendment.
 If the Rezoning application is not consistent with the OP, it and the OP Amendment application are processed concurrently through similar processes.